 The tribulus terrestris plant may improve the two worst conditions behind acne – chronic inflammation and oxidative stress.

 However, it means that tribulus terrestris is far safer than the statement “increases free testosterone by 32%” suggests.
+In fact, this plant may even be worth experimenting with for acne.
+I would call it an interesting plant for clear skin even if we didn’t need to explain the fears that gym rats have.

 How to have high testosterone and clear skin